Krishna-r47/Car_analysis/README.md

 ##  Objective

-To perform structured EDA on a car dataset to understand:
+To perform structured EDA and pre-processing on a car dataset to understand:
 - Which brands dominate the dataset
-- How fuel types are distributed
+- How fuel types are distributed across different cars
-- How pricing varies across brands and engine sizes
+- How pricing varies across brands

-##  Steps Performed
+- Influence of car age with respect to pricing

+## Some of the steps performed

 - **Data Cleaning**
   - Split the `Car_Name` column into `Car_Company` and `Car_Model` for better granularity